Imdimark/Smach_robot_with_ontology/README.md

 ### Smach state machine
 As we said smach is a fundamental component for the entire architecture, leading the implementation of the finite state machine.
 As we can see in the video, through the command: ```rosrun smach_viewer smach_viewer.py``` we can follow actual state changes.
 <img src="https://github.com/Imdimark/EXPROLAB_Assignment1/assets/78663960/7cb4dc51-8ce3-4f5f-a7c0-62932a981d32" width="60%" height="60%">

+ The states are WAIT_FOR_MAP, MOVE_IN_CORRIDORS, VISIT_ROOM, and CHARGING.

+- WAIT_FOR_MAP in this state, the robot waits for a map to be loaded, which it uses for navigation.
+- MOVE_IN_CORRIDORS  in this state, the robot moves in the corridors.
+It continues to move until its battery is low or an urgent room needs to be visited (in this case the state change only at the end of the movement.
+- VISIT_ROOM  in this state, the robot visits a room.
+If the battery is low, it transitions to the charging state.
+Once the room has been visited, the robot goes back to moving in the corridors.
+- CHARGING in this state, the robot moves to the charging station and starts charging its battery.
+Once the battery is fully charged, the robot goes back to moving in the corridors.
 ## Installation and running procedure <a name="installation"></a>
 Some generic requirements can be necessary(like Python and ros), but the suggestion is to start with this container (based on Linux):  [carms84/exproblab](https://hub.docker.com/r/carms84/exproblab)